cannoneyed/console-injector/README.md

 # Console Injector

-Console Injector is a chrome extension allowing easy injection of javascript scripts into any page from the console.
+Console Injector is a chrome extension allowing easy injection of javascript libraries into any page from the console.

 ```
 console.inject('lodash');